 [Note: Miller and Chevalier represented the taxpayer Exxon Mobil Corp. in this case.]

 We previously reported on the Second Circuit’s consideration of the interest netting issue that had been resolved against the taxpayer by the Federal Circuit in FNMA v.
 United States, 379 F.3d 1303 (2004).
 Although we did not follow up with a timely report on the Second Circuit’s decision in that case in favor of the taxpayer, the decision is now final, with the government having allowed the time to seek certiorari to expire.
-To close the loop, we provide here a summary of the decision and … Read More
+To close the loop, we provide here a summary of the decision and a link to the opinion.

 We previously reported on the Court of Federal Claims’ decision in Magma Power that allowed an interest netting claim when the taxpayer was a member of a consolidated group for one leg of the overlap period but not during the other leg.
 The government had argued that such a claim did not fall within the statutory language requiring that the overlapping interest payments involve the “same taxpayer.”
 The government filed a protective notice of appeal from the decision, but it has now voluntarily dismissed the appeal in the Federal Circuit.
 The Court of Federal Claims’ decision therefore will stand, and it is likely that the government will not contest future interest netting claims on this ground.

 Second Circuit to Resolve Disagreement Between Tax Court and Federal Circuit Over Availability of Interest Netting for Pre-1998 Tax Periods